Monitoring Fish Farm Pond Water Quality in Vietnam

 Vietnam is one of the main worldwide fish producers and exporters.
-Its anual fish production is approximately of 5.699.250 tons which supposes an export value of 1,7 billions USD.
-The main markets for its production are Europe, USA, Mexico and China.
-The European Union has already warned the wholesalers to establish tougher control measures on the quality of fish and also on the farming conditions.
+Its annual fish production is approximately 5,699,250 tons, representing an export value of 1.7 billion USD.
+The main markets are Europe, USA, Mexico, and China.
+The European Union has already warned wholesalers to establish tougher control measures on fish quality and farming conditions.

 Thanh Bình District, Dong Thap Province, Vietnam